josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/⚖️_autonomy_vs_containment_dial.md

 ## 🏮 Footer

-*Autonomy vs Containment Dial* is a living node of the Polaris Protocol.
+*⚖️ Autonomy vs Containment Dial* is a living node of the Polaris Protocol.
 It examines how systemic architectures oscillate between openness and control, and how those oscillations shape both resilience and vulnerability.

 > 📡 Cross-references: